tvelliott/charon/README.md

 </pre>
 <BR>
 Now try pinging one of the remotes.
 It may take a few seconds (or more) before ARP request/reply happens in both directions.
 With the default Charon settings,  batman-adv OGM packets are only broadcast every 10 seconds to keep bandwidth usage to minimum.
+The packet error rate remains very low down to less than -100 dBm.
 <BR>
 The Pluto devices have been configured to run an iperf3 server.
 You can measure up/down TCP bandwidth with the following (assuming you have installed